 A cross-platform, high-performance, open source implementation of ASP.NET built on .NET Core.

-A .dll file that contains a collection of APIs that can be called by apps or other assemblies.
+A .dll/.exe file that can contain a collection of APIs that can be called by apps or other assemblies.

-A .NET assembly is a collection of types.
-An assembly includes interfaces, classes, structures, enumerations, and delegates.
+An assembly may include types such as interfaces, classes, structures, enumerations, and delegates.
 Assemblies in a project's bin folder are sometimes referred to as binaries.
 See also library.

 Common Language Runtime.